Menu

 Adoption Essay

 In 2012, Russian President Vladimir Putin abruptly banned Americans from adopting Russian children.
 Impending adoptions were halted, leaving children to languish inside bleak orphanages.
 When I first heard of this news, I imagined it as a series of blinds being closed.
 I imagined lights shutting off and doors closing.
-I imagined it all as a series of worse case scenarios; children being stripped of their right to a good life.
-You can imagine my pain –there was now, among other things, this to contend with.
-I had even more reason to reach a breakthrough and use my legal knowledge to make an impact.
+I imagined it all as a series of worst-case scenarios; children being stripped of their right to a good life.
+Now, I had even more reason to reach a breakthrough and use my legal knowledge to make an impact.

 IKEA